 If you’re a wise student, you’ll have signed up to the many websites offering discounts to students, My UniDays, Student Beans and NUS have great deals.
 Most high street stores take part with discounts ranging from 10% to 25%!
 These really are too good to miss, not only at Christmas time, but all year round.

 Try Home Made Gifts

-Okay, this is a long shot, we know that, but maybe, just maybe you’ll enjoy it!
+Okay, this is a long shot, we know that, but maybe, just maybe, you’ll enjoy it!
 We have lots of ideas for craft gifts on our Festive Fun page, and all are easy to make.
-Older family members would definitely appeciate a handmade bauble, they can hang on their tree year after year.
+Older family members would definitely appreciate a handmade bauble they can hang on their tree year after year.
 If you’re good at baking, perhaps a batch of cookies would go down well at family gatherings.
 Wrap in cellophane paper with colourful ribbons and you have a beautiful, and thoughtful, gift.

 Send a Card